crybapp/atlas-old/README.md

    ├── services # Abstractions for Oauth2, etc
    └── utils # Helper methods
 ```

+### Code Style
+We ask that you follow our [code style guidelines](https://github.com/crybapp/library/blob/master/code-style/STYLE.md) when contributing to this repository.

+We use TSLint in order to lint our code.
+Run `yarn lint` before committing any code to ensure it's clean.

+*Note: while we have most rules covered in our `tslint.json` config, it's good practice to familarise yourself with our code style guidelines*

 ### First time setup
 First, clone the `@cryb/atlas` repository locally: